-Part 3, Section 2: Responsibility for Local Choice Functions
+Part 3, Section A: Responsibility for Local Choice Functions

-RESPONSIBILITY FOR LOCAL CHOICE FUNCTIONS
+A.3.1 RESPONSIBILITY FOR LOCAL CHOICE FUNCTIONS

-3.2.1 The functions listed in the following table are functions which the Council may choose whether they shall be an Executive responsibility or not, as listed in Schedule 2 to the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 as amended ("the Functions Regulations").
+The functions listed in the following table are functions which the Council may choose whether they shall be an Executive responsibility or not, as listed in Schedule 2 to the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 as amended ("the Functions Regulations").
 The Council has decided that these functions shall be the responsibility of the decision-making body shown against the functions.

-Function Decision making Body 3.2.1.1 Any function under a local Act other than a function specified or referred to in regulation 2 or Schedule 1 to the Functions Regulations Cabinet 3.2.1.2 The determination of an appeal against any decision made by, or on behalf of, the authority.
-Standing Cabinet Committee or Council Panel, as determined by the Head of Paid Service 3.2.1.3 Any function relating to contaminated land Cabinet 3.2.1.4 The discharge of any function relating to the control of pollution or the management of air quality Cabinet The service of an abatement notice in respect of a statutory nuisance Cabinet

-0.04.5 3.2.1.5 3.2.1.6 The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the authority's area Cabinet 3.2.1.7 The inspection of the authority's area to detect any statutory nuisance Cabinet 3.2.1.8 The investigation of any complaint as to the existence of a statutory nuisance Cabinet 3.2.1.9 The obtaining of information under section 330 of the Town and Country Planning Act 1990 as to interests in land.
-Cabinet 3.2.1.10 The obtaining of particulars of persons interested in land under section 16 of the Local Government (Miscellaneous Provisions) Act 1976 Cabinet 3.2.1.11 The making of agreements for the execution of highways works Cabinet
+Function Decision making Body 1 Any function under a local Act other than a function specified or referred to in regulation 2 or Schedule 1 to the Functions Regulations Cabinet 2 The determination of an appeal against any decision made by, or on behalf of, the authority.
+Standing Cabinet Committee or Council Panel, as determined by the Head of Paid Service 3 Any function relating to contaminated land Cabinet 4 The discharge of any function relating to the control of pollution or the management of air quality Cabinet 5 The service of an abatement notice in respect of a statutory nuisance Cabinet 6 The passing of a resolution that Schedule 2 to the Noise and Statutory Nuisance Act 1993 should apply in the authority's area Cabinet 7 The inspection of the authority's area to detect any statutory nuisance Cabinet

-The appointment of any individual - a) To any office other than an office in which he or she is employed by the authority; b) To any body other than: Council at the annual meeting of the Council; otherwise i) the authority; (i) in relation to (a), the Council; and 3.2.1.12 ii) a joint committee of two or more authorities; or (ii) in relation to (b) and (c), the Cabinet (iii) as delogated to the Head c) To any committee or sub- committee of such a body, and the revocation of any such appointment. (iii) as delegated to the Head of Paid Service, in consultation with the Group leaders.
-3.2.1.13 The making of agreements with other local authorities for the placing of staff at the disposal of those other authorities.
-Cabinet 3.2.1.14 Functions under sections 106, 110, 111 and 113 of the Local Government and Public involvement in Health Act 2007 relating to local area agreements Cabinet
+8 The investigation of any complaint as to the existence of a statutory nuisance Cabinet 9 The obtaining of information under section 330 of the Town and Country Planning Act 1990 as to interests in land.
+Cabinet 10 The obtaining of particulars of persons interested in land under section 16 of the Local Government (Miscellaneous Provisions) Act 1976 Cabinet 11 The making of agreements for the execution of highways works Cabinet 12 a) To any office other than an office in which he or she is employed by the authority; b) To any body other than: i) the authority; ii) a joint committee of two or more authorities; or c) To any committee or subcommittee of such a body, and the revocation of any such appointment.
+Council at the annual meeting of the Council; otherwise (i) in relation to (a), the Council; and (ii) in relation to (b) and (c), the Cabinet (iii) as delegated to the Head of Paid Service, in consultation with the Group leaders.
+13 The making of agreements with other local authorities for the placing of staff at the disposal of those other authorities.
+Cabinet 14 Functions under sections 106, 110, 111 and 113 of the Local Government and Public Cabinet involvement in Health Act 2007 relating to local area agreements -- --

-Part 3, Section 3: Responsibility for Council Functions
+Part 3, Section B: Responsibility for Council Functions